Parliament @ Work

 government

-The party that commands the majority of seats in the lower house of a parliament forms the government.
+A body of people responsible for governing a society, including introducing new laws and enforcing existing ones.
+In Australia, the party that commands the majority of seats in the Lower House of a parliament usually forms government.

-Australia is a constitutional monarchy and the Queen of Australia is its head of state.
-The governor-general, as the representative of the Queen in Australia, formally appoints ministers and gives royal assent to legislation passed by the parliament.
-In most matters, however, the governor-general acts on the advice of the government of the day.
+The representative of the King or Queen in Australia.
+Australia is a constitutional monarchy and the King or Queen is its Head of State.
+The Governor-General formally appoints ministers and gives royal assent to legislation passed by the Australian Parliament.
+In most matters the Governor-General acts on the advice of the government of the day.

 Hansard